whiskey-platform/.github/profile/README.md

 # The Whiskey Platform

-The Whiskey Platform is my personal, mostly-open-source effort to apply my ethos--of making life easier and brighter--to my own life.
+Hi, I'm [Matt Wyskiel](https://github.com/mattwyskiel) and the Whiskey Platform is my personal, mostly-open-source effort to apply my ethos--of making life easier and brighter--to my own life.

 The premise is: use the point-in-time messages and notifications I receive to execute meaningful actions with them.